Ukraine and the UN

 The UN Human Rights Council in Geneva established the UN Independent International Commission of Inquiry on Ukraine in March 2022.
 The Commission of Inquiry is authorized to investigate all alleged violations and abuses in the field of human rights and violations of international humanitarian law and related crimes in the context of russian aggression against Ukraine to ensure responsibility for committed crimes.

-Situation at the Zaporizhzhia Nuclear Power Plant (NPP) Temporarily Occupied by russia
+Situation at the Zaporizhzhia Nuclear Power Plant (NPP) Temporarily Occupied by Russia

 An important dimension of the Ukrainian delegation work has become the response to the temporary russian occupation of the Zaporizhzhia NPP and the use of political and diplomatic efforts.
 The efforts primarily focused on increasing pressure on the aggressor state to demilitarize, deoccupy, and return the plant to the full control of Ukraine.
 In this context, a number of the UN Security Council meetings have been convened to inform international community of the existing threats to the nuclear security of Ukraine and Europe, related to the occupiers’ shelling of the Zaporizhzhia NPP and other numerous violations of nuclear safety and security norms, as well as attracting the support of UN Member States to ensure the return of a peaceful nuclear facility under the full control of our state.